 Communicating about the hazards, for instance, it would be important not to insist on including information about the magnitude but to find simple words to pass on the notions of seismic intensity and seismic crisis.
-As discussed in a previous paper (Le Texier et al., 2016), the term of magnitude is commonly used as a synonym of intensity by the news media.
-But the notion of intensity is the only one allowing to introduce the notion of differential damages, which is required to understanding the importance of mitigation and preparedness (earthquake-resistant construction, site effects, etc.).
-Another topic that is absent of news media narratives is that of the location of the next event.
-Coulomb stress triggering theory can help answering that question, at least probabilistically speaking.
-It could thus be interesting to communicate on the dynamics of the seismic phenomenon, notably to help designing adequate prevention measures (it might shake elsewhere the next time! it might shake again several times after the main shock!).
-About impacts, our analysis supports the statement of McClure et al. (2001): the representation of the seismic risk that is built by the press emphasizes the immediateness and hyperdestructivity of the event, occulting the real timing of such disasters: a time to anticipate and get prepared, a time to protect and a time to recover and reconstruct.
-We agree with authors such Lamontagne et al. (2016) and Wood et al. (2009): scientific messages should encourage people to take preparedness actions and get them prepared for potential losses, describe to them the timeline of the disaster cycle and teach them ways to diminish losses.
+As discussed in a previous paper (Le Texier et al., 2016), the term of magnitude is commonly used as a synonym for intensity by the news media.
+However, the notion of intensity is the only one that allows for the introduction of the notion of differential damages, which is required to understand the importance of mitigation and preparedness (earthquake-resistant construction, site effects and so on).
+Another topic that is absent from news media narratives is that of the location of the next event.
+Coulomb stress triggering theory can help answer that question, at least probabilistically speaking.
+Thus, it could be interesting to communicate on the dynamics of the seismic phenomenon, notably to help design adequate prevention measures (it might shake elsewhere the next time!
+It might shake again several times after the main shock!).
+Regarding impacts, our analysis supports the statement from McClure et al. (2001) that the representation of the seismic risk that is built by the press emphasizes the immediate and overly destructive nature of the event, occulting the real timing of such disasters: a time to anticipate and get prepared, a time to protect, and a time to recover and reconstruct.
+We agree with authors such as Lamontagne et al. (2016) and Wood et al. (2009), who stated that scientific messages should encourage people to take preparatory actions and get them prepared for potential losses, describe to them the timeline of the disaster cycle and teach them ways to diminish losses.

 Although unprecedented, we are aware that our study also has some caveats.
 The use of keywords to quantify themes and topics provides robust conclusions but is not completely satisfactory.
-We tried to get around its limitations by preselecting words from a list of the most frequently used terms.
-A further step is to engage with more complete techniques of text analysis combining inductive and deductive approaches.
-We could, for example, use machine learning methods such as word2vec (Le & Mikolov, 2014) for the simplification of the collection of keywords and the quantification of the different steps of the news coverage.
+We tried to get around these limitations by preselecting words from a list of the most frequently used terms.
+A further step is to engage with more complete techniques of text analysis, combining inductive and deductive approaches.
+We could, for example, use machine learning methods such as word2vec (Le and Mikolov, 2014) for the simplification of the collection of keywords and the quantification of the different steps of the news coverage.
 However, this tool would complement but not replace the qualitative analysis of the content we undertook in this study.

-One of our working hypotheses was to demonstrate the existence of a global framing of earthquake news and, to reach that goal, we chose to work on the international news, but it would be important to undertake a similar analysis on the national and regional press as well as social media.
-A recent work by Jamieson and Van Belle (2019) suggests for instance that the level of development of the disaster-stricken community influences the nature of news coverage in other at-risk communities: "if an earthquake occurs in a community with a high level of development, the news coverage is much more likely to draw lessons for their community, and less likely to emphasize differences that prevent policy learning".
+One of our working hypotheses was to demonstrate the existence of a global framing of earthquake news.
+To reach this goal, we chose to work on the international news, but it would be important to undertake a similar analysis on the national and regional press as well as social media.
+A recent work by Jamieson and Van Belle (2019) suggested, for instance, that the level of development of the disaster-stricken community influences the nature of news coverage in other at-risk communities: "if an earthquake occurs in a community with a high level of development, the news coverage is much more likely to draw lessons for their community, and less likely to emphasize differences that prevent policy learning".

 Another interesting lead to explore would be to study the evolution of the public state of mind as they read the news.
-This could allow choosing more carefully which information to provide and at which time (see Wein et al., 2016, for an example).
+This could allow for more careful selection of the information to provide and when to provide it (see Wein et al., 2016, for an example).